megahomyak/hotfuzz/README.md

 * The "Hot" mode: type out the big characters in the name of the element you want
 * The "Fuzz" mode: narrow the list by typing out the name of the element you want (imprecisely), then return the wanted element
 * Exit HotFuzz by pressing the "Escape" key (this will indicate that you haven't chosen an item)
+* Be aware that items that cannot be accessed in the "Hot" mode won't be displayed in the "Hot" mode.
+The "Fuzz" mode is guaranteed to display all items when the input field is empty

 ## How to invoke HotFuzz from your program

-Create a HotFuzz instance with the items that you need:
+Create a `HotFuzz` instance with the items that you need:

 ```python
 from hotfuzz import HotFuzz